pmem/CacheLib/MultiTierDataMovement.md

 ### Background Promotion Strategy (only one currently)

 - `promotionAcWatermark`: Promote items if there is at least this percent of free AllocationClasses.
-Promotion thread will attempt to move `evictionHotnessThreshold` number of objects to that tier.
+Promotion thread will attempt to move `maxPromotionBatch` number of objects to that tier.
 The objects are chosen from the head of the LRU.
 The default is `4.0`.
 This value should correlate with `lowEvictionAcWatermark`, `highEvictionAcWatermark`, `minAcAllocationWatermark`, `maxAcAllocationWatermark`.
-- `promotionHotnessThreshold`: The number of objects to promote in batch during BG promotion.
-Analogous to `evictionHotnessThreshold`.
+- `maxPromotionBatch`: The number of objects to promote in batch during BG promotion.
+Analogous to `maxEvictionBatch`.
 It's value should be lower to decrease contention on hot items.

 ## Allocation policies